Elections in Tonga

 In Tonga, elections are held for the national unicameral parliament, the Legislative Assembly, and the local government posts of district and town officers.
 At the national level, Tongans elect 26 of the up to 30 members of parliament.
 Voters who are not members of the nobility elect 17 members of the Legislative Assembly, while nobles elect nine representatives.
 The prime minister may advise the monarch to appoint up to four members to the legislature, who serve as ex officio cabinet ministers.
 All elected officials are selected in direct elections.

 A constitutional monarchy, Tonga has held elections since the 1870s; however, until the democratic reforms in 2010, commoners only elected a minority of representatives.
 With a majority of members of parliament either voted in by the nobility or appointed by the monarch, elections during this time had little effect on government composition.
 The first elections after democratisation were dominated by the Democratic Party of the Friendly Islands (PTOA).
-Following the death of the PTOA leader and prime minister, ʻAkilisi Pōhiva, in 2019, the PTOA fragmented amidst infighting, with independents dominating the makeup of parliament since the 2021 election.
+Following the death of the PTOA leader and prime minister, ʻAkilisi Pōhiva, in 2019, the party fragmented amidst infighting, with independents dominating the makeup of parliament since the 2021 election.
 Political parties tend to lack clear platforms, with most contestants choosing to campaign on their personal records.

 Voting

 Tonga holds elections at the national and local levels.
 At the national level, Tongans elect 26 members of the Legislative Assembly, the unicameral national parliament.
 At the local level, citizens elect district and town officers.
 All elections are conducted using the first-past-the-post voting system, in which a candidate only requires a plurality of votes to win.
 As Tonga is a parliamentary constitutional monarchy, the prime minister, the nation's head of government, is not directly elected.
 The prime minister is instead elected by the other MPs and is formally appointed by the monarch.
-Elections are not held for the governors of the administrative divisions of Vava‘u and Ha‘apai, who are instead chosen by the monarch on the prime minister's recommendation.
+Elections are not held for the governors of the administrative divisions of Vavaʻu and Haʻapai, who are instead chosen by the monarch on the prime minister's recommendation.